Melanie Liburd

 Melanie Liburd is an English actress.
-On television, she is known for her roles in the NBC drama This Is Us (2018–2021) and the Starz crime drama Power Book II: Ghost (2020–2022).
-Her films include Perpetrator (2023).
+She is known for her roles in This Is Us (2018–2021), Power Book II: Ghost (2020–2022), Perpetrator (2023), and her video game role debut in Alan Wake 2 (2023).

 Early life

-Liburd was born to an English mother and a Kittian father and grew up in Herefordshire.
+Liburd was born to an English mother and a Kittian father and grew up in Hertfordshire.
 She graduated with a Bachelor of Arts (BA) in Fashion Design.
 She later trained at Identity School of Acting.

 Career

 Liburd made her television debut in 2012 episodes of the Sky One series Strike Back.
 That same year, she was cast in a comedy pilot.

 In 2016, Liburd appeared as the red priestess in "No One", an episode of the sixth season of the series Game of Thrones.
 She was cast in the psychological thriller television series Gypsy in late 2016.

 From 2018 to 2019, Liburd portrayed Zoe in This Is Us.
 From 2020 to 2022, she portrayed Carrie Milgram in Power Book II: Ghost.
 In 2023, Liburd provided the voice and motion capture for Saga Anderson in the Remedy Entertainment video game Alan Wake 2.